Myoth13/psy/README.md

 ## Contribution

-Here is the official django CMS repository: [https://github.com/django-cms/django-cms-quickstart/](https://github.com/django-cms/django-cms-quickstart/).

 ## Deployment

-Note that this is just a demo project to get you started.
-If you want a full production ready site with all the bells and whistles we recommend you have a look at https://github.com/django-cms/djangocms-template instead.

 #### Env variables
 - to deploy this project in testing mode (recommended) set the environment variable `DEBUG` to `True` in your hosting environment.